-- Shedding Cold War Impedimenta - · Streamlining forces: Less weight, more mobility - · Less corrupt, more ideologically tuned - From internal security to regional projection - · More mature, professional, educated - Doctrinal focus on Operational Art.
-Deflect air/seapower to preserve "Armies in being" - · Off-the-shelf information age technologies - Just enough conventional weapons technology to keep low tech forces viable - · Offensive strategy: Satisfy long simmering hegemonic ambitions - Defensive strategy: Primitive strategic forces to prevent interference from abroad.
+- Shedding Cold War Impedimenta - Streamlining forces: Less weight, more mobility - · Less corrupt, more ideologically tuned - From internal security to regional projection - · More mature, professional, educated - Doctrinal focus on Operational Art.
+Deflect air/seapower to preserve "Armies in being" - · Off-the-shelf information age technologies - · Just enough conventional weapons technology to keep low tech forces viable - Offensive strategy: Satisfy long simmering hegemonic ambitions - Defensive strategy: Primitive strategic forces to prevent interference from abroad.

 Army Asymmetric Investments

 India 980,000 1 7

-North Korea 1,000,000 å 95.
-34.
+North Korea 1,000,000 å -8- - 34

-Pakistan 520,000 4 - P
+Pakistan 520,000 1 7

-Iran 345,000 Â -
+Iran 345,000 å - 257

-Iraq 350,000 Á W - Ŧ
+Iraq 350,000 1 ie: - 7

-Russia 670,000 1 墨 - - 3 34 0.
+Russia 670,000 å · 写。 · "刀" - 3 32

-China 2,200,000 A - P -
+China 2,200,000 1 - -

-and gains victory through the unorthodox."
-The most dangerous future opponent will heed the lessons from the Gulf War and will subsequently design a strategy that avoids our strength and uses indirect means to erode our national will.
-This opponent will exploit perceived American weaknesses such as an over-reliance on technology, an aversion to casualties and collateral damage, a lack of commitment for sustained campaigns and sensitivity to world opinion.
+technology, an aversion to casualties and collateral damage, a lack of commitment for sustained campaigns and sensitivity to world opinion.
 Willing to invest a disproportionate amount of resources into advanced weaponry, this potential adversary will not seek to defeat our military forces in the field.
 Rather, he would adopt a defensive-offensive strategy that seeks to counter critical American advantages and deter, or, at the worst, attain an operational stalemate.